If you’re passionate about trees but your daily contact with them is limited to sitting at a wooden desk, it might be time for a career change.

 If you're passionate about conservation, a career in forestry could be an exciting and fulfilling path.
 Foresters are involved in the science and management of forests and protected areas.
 They work to ensure that outdoor recreation, hunting, logging, and other forest activities can exist in harmony with healthy forests.
 Foresters get to spend a lot of time in remote locations, so if you love the peace and quiet of the forest, this job might be for you.

-If you're crazy about trees but not so crazy about facing the elements for long days outside, you might be well-suited for grant writing.
-With the power of the pen and a passion for all things natural, talented grant writers representing conservationists can contribute to environmental conservation in a significant way.
+Those who are crazy about trees but not so crazy about being outside 8 hours a day might be well suited for grant writing.
+With the power of the pen and a passion for all things natural, talented grant writers representing conservationists can make just as much of an impact as people who works in the field.

 If you like the idea of bringing joy to children and their families -- all bright-eyed and rosy cheeked, looking for the perfect Christmas tree each December -- Christmas tree farming might be your thing.
 You'll need a lot of land and a serious dedication to starting your own farm, but helping out on an established farm can be a faster entry-point to this merry-making industry.